ppark3/HumanBirdTreeAR/README.md

 ## Build and Run
 [Build and run the AR application](https://docs.echoar.xyz/unity/adding-ar-capabilities#4-build-and-run-the-ar-application).
-Currently, the application has only been tested on iOS devices, but it should work on Android devices as well.
+Currently, the application only works on iOS devices with an A12 chip or newer.

 ## Important Notes
 - The models may take a bit of time to load in at first, so please be patient!
 Once the models load in on one body, they will load in much quicker for every subsequent body.